bjuppa/com-plain-date/README.md

 - _timezone_, a set of rules describing how local wall-time in an area relates to universal time.

+Let's go through how ComPlainDate supports working with each of these four concepts, starting with the simplest but perhaps most central one.

 ### Timezones are just strings

 Modern JavaScript engines know the rules for timezones around the globe through